opennms-forge/onms-k8s-poc/README.md

 # OpenNMS K8s PoC

-This project aims to serve as a reference to implement [OpenNMS](https://www.opennms.com/) running in [Kubernetes](https://kubernetes.io/) and deployed via [Helm](https://helm.sh/), having a single Core Server and multiple read-only UI servers plus Grafana and a custom Ingress, sharing the RRD files and some configuration files.
+The objective of this project is to serve as a reference to implement [OpenNMS](https://www.opennms.com/) running in [Kubernetes](https://kubernetes.io/), deployed via [Helm](https://helm.sh/).

+Each deployment would have a single Core Server, multiple read-only UI servers plus Grafana and a custom Ingress, sharing the RRD files and some configuration files, and Sentinels for flow processing.

-We expect Kafka, Elasticsearch, and PostgreSQL to run externally (and maintained separately from the solution), all with SSL enabled.
+Keep in mind that we expect Kafka, Elasticsearch, and PostgreSQL to run externally (and maintained separately from the solution), all with SSL enabled.

+> *This is one way to approach the solution, without saying this is the only one or the best one.
+You should carefully study the content of this Helm Chart and tune it for your needs*.

 **General Diagram**